Learning from Protein Structure with Geometric Vector Perceptrons

 The GVP inherits an analogue of the Universal Approximation property \cite{cybenko1989approximation} of standard dense layers.
-If $R$ describes an arbitrary rotation or reflection in 3D Euclidean space,\footnote{More precisely, if $R$ describes a unitary transformation.} we show that a GVP can approximate arbitrary scalar-valued functions invariant under $R$ and defined over $\Omega^\nu \subset \mathbb{R}^{\nu\times 3}$, the bounded subset of $\mathbb{R}^{\nu \times 3}$ whose elements can be canonically oriented based on three linearly independent vector entries.
+If $R$ describes an arbitrary rotation or reflection in 3D Euclidean space, we show that the GVP architecture can approximate arbitrary scalar-valued functions invariant under $R$ and defined over $\Omega^\nu \subset \mathbb{R}^{\nu\times 3}$, the bounded subset of $\mathbb{R}^{\nu \times 3}$ whose elements can be canonically oriented based on three linearly independent vector entries.
 Without loss of generality, we assume the first three vector entries can be used.

-The machinery corresponding to such approximations corresponds to a GVP $G_s$ with only vector inputs, only scalar outputs, and a sigmoidal nonlinearity $\sigma$, followed by a dense layer.
+The machinery corresponding to such approximations corresponds to a GVP $G_s$ with only vector inputs, only scalar outputs, and a sigmoidal nonlinearity $\sigma$; followed by a dense layer.
 This can also be viewed as the sequence of matrix multiplication with $\mathbf{W}_h$, taking the L$_2$-norm, and a dense network with one hidden layer.
 Such machinery can be extracted from any two consecutive GVPs (assuming a sigmoidal $\sigma$).
-The theorem is restated from the main text: